 Once you find something that looks interesting, copy down the title and call number.
 It’s easier to hit the ground running at the library if you already have something to start with.

 4. Get a library card.
-You can do this online, at your branch, at the main building, or in the Western History and Genealogy Department.
+You can do this online, at your branch, at the main building, or in the Special Collections and Archives Department.
 Your visit will go faster if you have one when you arrive.
-If you’re applying at the library, we’ll ask for photo ID (or your MyDenver card), your name, current address, contact info, and birth date.
+If you’re applying at the library, we’ll ask for a photo ID (or your MyDenver card), your name, current address, contact info, and birth date.

 5. Check out our hours and location.
 If you’d like to bring your class or a group, please contact us at least 2 weeks in advance.
 This allows us to be prepared with staff and potentially library materials for your visit, and will improve your overall research experience.
 Give yourself enough time for research.
 Sometimes retrieval of items takes a bit of time, so make sure you have plenty of time to work with librarians and the materials brought to you, to help you complete your research.